 The reserve is managed by Phillip Island Nature Parks.

-The Koala Conservation Reserve began in 1991 on what had been farmland which included mature eucalypt trees.
-The Forrest family had also previously donated land to help with koala conservation.
+The Koala Conservation Reserve began in 1991 on what had been farmland which included mature eucalyptus trees.
+The Forrest family of Phillip Island had also previously donated land to help with koala conservation.

 Over time this land has been returned to its original woodland state.